knickers/RunningAverage/README.md

 # Arduino AnalogSmoother Library

-This Arduino libary smoothes out an analog input.
+This Arduino library uses a running average to smooth out an analog inputs readings.